locuslab/convex_adversarial/README.md

 expressed as another deep network with the same model parameters, and optimizing this lower bound allows us to guarantee robustness of the network.

-The long version: see our paper, [Provable defenses against adversarial examples via the convex outer adversarial polytope](https://arxiv.org/abs/1711.00851).
+The long version: see our paper, [Provable defenses against adversarial examples via the convex outer adversarial polytope][paper].

 ## What difference does this make?
 We illustrate the power of training robust networks in the following two scenarios: 2D toy case for a visualization, and on the MNIST dataset.